Josh Neer: Post-Bellator

 After the second, two-fight stint in Bellator, Neer faced Anthony Smith in a rematch at VFC 47 on January 14, 2016.
 He lost the fight via first-round knockout.

 Personal life

 Neer has a daughter.
 Before he was fighting professionally, Neer worked in construction.

-On New Year's Eve 2008 Neer was involved in a high-speed chase with law enforcement in Des Moines, Iowa after reportedly hitting a squad car before fleeing the scene.
-The chase lasted for 20 miles during which Neer reportedly hit speeds in excess of 100 miles per hour before blowing out a tire due to spike strips placed by police.
+On New Year's Eve 2008 Neer was involved in a high-speed chase with law enforcement in Des Moines, Iowa, after reportedly hitting a squad car before fleeing the scene.
 He faced charges of operating a vehicle while intoxicated, eluding police, hit-and-run, and various other traffic violations.
 He pleaded guilty to two charges and did not receive jail time but instead received a suspended sentence.

 Bare-knuckle boxing

 Neer competed in a bare-knuckle boxing match at 200 lbs. for the World Bare Knuckle Fighting Federation on November 9, 2018.
 He won after his opponent retired two minutes into the third round.